 Can I have props?
 A table and chair will be available for the performer’s use if needed.
 If you desire props for any of your 3 performances, you can have up to a maximum of 3 props, per song, not including the table and chair.
 No live props please.

 When would present my songs?
-The PMP Musical Theatre Sing-Off will be spread over 3 consecutive nights: Monday, June 20, Tuesday June 21 and Wednesday, June 22 .
+The PMP Musical Theatre Sing-Off will be spread over 3 consecutive nights: tentatively Sunday, July 9th, Monday July 10th and Tuesday, July 11th.
 Each contestant sings one song at each evening performance.
 The songs will be organized into 3 separate night programs with one song from each contestant each night.
 What song the performer sings on what particular night will be determined in advance by the PMP planning group.
-The order of songs and performances will be determined by a hat lottery for the first night and mark standings from the previous night performance for the 2nd and 3rd performance.
-A start time to be 7:30 pm for the performances, but that is not confirmed yet.
+The order of songs and performances will be determined by a hat lottery the night before.
+There will be a start time to be 7:30 pm for the performances.

 How will I be marked?
 Mark standing will be determined by 2 Broadway performer judges, and audience participation vote.
 Broadway Judges voting weight: 80% (each judge 40%) of the vote and audience participation/online voting weight: 20%.
 Each audience member (online and in person) can vote for one person in each category.
 Results from the previous night performance will be announced the following morning at 12 noon.